Celebrating over 30 years of educating teens

 - To develop and affirm leadership skills in participating teens

-This program is a seven-week curriculum, targeted to Junior High students and facilitated by high school students.
+This program is a seven-week curriculum, targeted to middle school students and facilitated by high school students.
 Through the use of games, activities and peer discussions participants learn how to recognize and respond to stereotypes, prejudice and discrimination.

 “I recently met with my advisor at my college, Washington University in St. Louis.
 She had read my college application and essays, one of which I had written about STOP.
 Of my entire application, of all the clubs and activities I participated in (including varsity baseball, Model United Nations, and Student Senate), she was BY FAR most impressed with STOP.
 I think this speaks to the relevance, as well as the uniqueness of the organization..”